john-mohr/portfolio/README.md

 about search algorithms, simple intelligent agents, develop more complex algorithms, and use my already existing skills to solve the problem at hand.

+# Senior Project
+For my senior project I chose to create a Discord bot that can be used to extract statistics through the League of Legends API and then sending those in-game statistics in the form of an embedded message, allowing users to see how they can improve their gameplay.
+It was a great project that worked with technologies I was interested in learning.
+It also taught me the value of working with a team vs. individually, I enjoyed working on my own but with other people problem solving and collaboration help to create a better and more fleshed out project.
+This also taught me more about software design, something I enjoy and any opportunity to learn more or new technologies is great.

 # Software Engineering Project
 This is my group project from Software Engineering.
 I chose this project because it was the largest and most challenging project I have completed thus far, and it was my first time working